Tony Broome Ministries Story!

 I referred to Jackie and Patsie Bayne.
-They are wonderful Christians, living in the Fort Mill, South Carolina area.
+They are wonderful Christians, from my home town, Fort Mill, South Carolina.
 His story is an amazing one in itself.
 He is one of our Vietnam vets who should be honored as our heroes.
 Defending our country as a dog-handler searching for enemy land mines, not only was he severely injured, he was pronounced dead three times. but, he still lives today as a testimony of God's miraculous power.
 Jackie is still disabled, of course, but, thank God, he is alive.
 During one of his hospital stays, Patsie, who had heard a lot about his story, came to see him. but, something happened. when she left the room, she took his heart with her. she has made him a wonderful mate.
-Heaven's biggest and best awaits those such as these Jesus gems of the faith, who have given unsacrificially of themselves to make a difference in the life of another. they provided the finances for me to get Jacksie.
-Everytime we play with him, hear him talk, or mention his name, we think of them.
+Heaven's biggest and best awaits those such as these Jesus gems of the faith, who have given unsacrificially of themselves to make a difference in the life of another.

 Both of my mother's and father's parents are dead.
 Her sister, Dianne, and her brother Fred, too, have passed.
 Because I was born when my parents were quite young, I had the honor of having my grandparents and enjoying a wonderful relationship with them for many years.
 If someone happened to be looking for me and couldn't find me at home, there were usually two other choices, at the one of the which, they were sure to find me.
 How beautiful heaven will be, when we all get together again!
 Granny and Grandpa Beam were precious to me.
 Oh, that he could see me in the ministry now and witness the accomplishments that our Lord has allowed me to do and be a part of!
 Grandpa Broome passed away some years ago, around Christmas time.
 Grandma Broome passed away in July of 2007.
 Pop has four other brothers, Tommy, Bubby, Roger, and Rick, who was unfortunately killed in a work related accident in March of 2012.
 Peggy's parents are no longer with us in this life, but, we have the glorious hope of seeing them one day.
 Her Daddy died of a massive heart attack when he was only ABOUT 49 years old.
 Her mother, Mary, lived for some time longer, dying in 2002, at the age of 81.
 She and I had lots of time to sit and talk while everyone else was busy doing other things.
 I really miss those times, now.

 Like myself, Pegg is the oldest of Wil and Mary's 6 children.
 There are three boys and three girls.
 Next to Peggy, is her sister, Kay, brother, Jerry, who is now with the Lord, brother, Johnny, brother, Glenn, and their younger sister, Sandy.
 She and her husband, Charles have two older children, Kevin and Brittany.
 And, then, there's austin!
 He is their youngest, but, if you didn't know any better, you'd think that he was Peggy's.
-We keep him every chance we get.
+We kept him every chance we had.
 When he gets around her, it's like there's no one else in the whole wide world.
 He does more than make you laugh, he'll Flat Crack You Up!
-He is truly a blessing from the Lord to all of us.
+He has grown up to be a fine young man and, is truly a blessing from the Lord to all of us.
 Of course, there are the other kids and nieces and nephews, equally loved and important, but, I'm just trying to tell you a little bit about myself, it's not like we're trying to fill up the Library of Congress or something, ya know?

 No one ever said that married life is supposed to be easy, but, it sure has been fun, and certainly has been an adventure.
 Unpredictable?
 Yeah, but, that's what god had in mind when he made a woman!
 God was saying to man in effect, Boy, you'll never have a dull moment, now!
 Well, that's ok.
 We love 'em, better than a home-made biscuit!